loughnane/on-grading-for-equity/on-grading-for-equity.md

 I'll say no more about this.

-## A 0-4 scale DOES harm students

-The 0-4 scale does three things.

-###  It drastically reduces resolution in the range most students score.
+##  A 0-4 scale DRASTICALLY REDUCES RESOLUTION in the range most students score.

 Most students pass.
 Feldman often cites a work by Carifio & Carey (see "Minimum Grading" chapter in Appendix) that shows "Mill City High School" students, on average pass 75.9%, fail 18.2% , and withdraw from 5.9% of their classes.

-A 0-4 scale has only **two** levels for passing grades.
+A 0-4 scale has only **two** levels for "passing" grades.
 Such coarse resolution is antithetical to communicating mastery.

 |scale      | total resolution | failing resolution |  passing resolution | labels |
 |-----------|------------------|--------------------|---------------------|--------|